Amazons: Amazons and Dionysus

 According to Plutarch, the god Dionysus and his companions fought Amazons at Ephesus.
 The Amazons fled to Samos and Dionysus pursued them and killed a great number of them at a site since called Panaema (blood-soaked field).
 The Christian author Eusebius writes that during the reign of Oxyntes, one of the mythical kings of Athens, the Amazons burned down the temple at Ephesus.

 In another myth Dionysus unites with the Amazons to fight against Cronus and the Titans.
 Polyaenus writes that after Dionysus has subdued the Indians, he allies with them and the Amazons and takes them into his service, who serve him in his campaign against the Bactrians.
 Nonnus in his Dionysiaca reports about the Amazons of Dionysus, but states that they do not come from Thermodon.

 Amazons and Alexander the Great

-Amazons are also mentioned by biographers of Alexander the Great, who report of Queen Thalestris bearing him a child (a story in the Alexander Romance).
+Amazons are also mentioned by historians and biographers of Alexander the Great who reports Queen Thalestris's seeking him out in order to bear him a child.
 However, other biographers of Alexander dispute the claim, including the highly regarded Plutarch.
 He noted a moment when Alexander's naval commander Onesicritus read an Amazon myth passage of his Alexander History to King Lysimachus of Thrace who had taken part in the original expedition.
 The king smiled at him and said: "And where was I, then?"

+A story in the Alexander Romance involves his conquest of the Amazons, carried out mainly by an exchange of threatening letters.